-The DSM-5 has some new specifiers that help continue to narrow down the diagnosis.
-These specifiers are additional diagnoses that further describe the patient's condition.
+The DSM-5 has some new specifiers that can help continue to narrow down the diagnosis.
+These specifiers are additional diagnoses that can further describe the patient's condition.
 The first of these is "with mixed features," which simply means that the clinical depression episode has some features of mania, but not enough features of mania to constitute a diagnosis of bipolar or mania.

 The second of these specifiers is "with anxious distress," and refers to people who have clinical depression accompanied by severe anxiety.
-Severe anxiety and phobias can make treatment of depression more difficult, and these features need to be considered when developing a treatment plan, especially psychotherapy approaches.
+Severe anxiety and phobias can make treatment of depression more difficult, and these features need to be considered when developing a treatment plan, especially through psychotherapy approaches.

 Getting A Diagnosis

-These depression criteria are used by clinicians, psychologists, and psychiatrists to determine if someone has clinical depression.
+These depression criteria can be used by clinicians, psychologists, and psychiatrists to determine if someone has clinical depression.
 Many different depression scales can be used to determine if the depression criteria are being met for an accurate diagnosis.
 The most common depression scale that is used for this purpose is the Hamilton Depression Rating Scale.

 The HDRS can also be used to determine the severity of depression.
 According to a publication with the National Institute of Health, many doctors fail to use these depression scales.
-However, when they are used, they have a clear indication of the severity of depression.
-This is important for both diagnosis and developing a treatment plan.
-The depression scales are also important for measuring the success of treatment and the severity of symptoms over time.
+However, when they are used, they can offer a clear indication of the severity of depression.
+This can be particularly important for both diagnosis and developing a treatment plan.
+The depression scales can also be important for measuring the success of treatment and the severity of symptoms over time.

 Your Next Steps

-If you are reading this and are recognizing the depression criteria in your thoughts, feelings, and behaviors, you must seek help as quickly as possible.
+If you are recognizing the depression criteria in your thoughts, feelings, and behaviors, you must seek help as quickly as possible.
 Leaving depression undiagnosed and untreated can greatly negatively impact your life in several ways.
-Relationships, your career, and your family can all get affected.
+Relationships, your career, and your family can all be affected.
 Also, untreated depression can lead to additional mental and physical health problems.